 On the other hand, lighting a headshot, especially for business purposes, should be used to enhance a friendly, dependable feel to them.
 As such, it should be soft, even lighting that leaves minimal shadows on the final image.

 If you would like to hide a double chin or to create a focus on your jaw, you should have the light source raised a few inches above your head.
 You can also use a kicker light to highlight your image.
 Moreover, you should ensure that your entire face is well lit.

 When taking a portrait photo, you have a variety of backgrounds to choose from.
 You can choose to take your photo in a field of flowers and it will still look good and functional.
 The space and purpose of the headshot may, however, restrict the kind of background that you will use.
 You, of course, wouldn’t want those flowers taking away the viewer’s attention from your face, would you?

 Headshot backgrounds should be simple and mostly single-colored.
 Light grey and white backgrounds are more preferred given their ability to speak professionally.
 It is also easy to integrate white and grey with your brand colors.

 Another thing to take care of is the need to edit the background.
 Plain backgrounds are easy to enlarge without showing the stretch or giving you a lot of work on the photo editor.

 Business & Corporate Headshots

 Business headshots are a little different from headshots that you take for your social media or dating apps and websites.
-It is also worth noting that social media platforms like Linked-In fall under the category of business headshots.
-So how should your business or corporate headshots look like?
+It is also worth noting that social media platforms like LinkedIn fall under the category of business headshots.
+So what should your business or corporate headshots look like?

 First, and pretty obvious, your attire should speak a lot about your profession.
 If you are a business leader, a business suit should be your preferred attire.
 Professionals like lawyers, doctors, or scholars can wear clothes that match their professions.
 Still, on the attire, avoid wearing tops that have writings on them.